 - Strain the milk curds through the cheesecloth.
 Rinse the curds under cold water to wash out the lemon juice or vinegar.
 This also helps cool the milk curds so that you can squeeze it immediately afterwards.

 - Gather up the corners of the cloth, twist the cloth so that the soft cheese is in the shape of a ball.
 Squeeze out the excess water.
 Usually, the cheese is cool enough for me to handle at this point.

 - Shape the cheese into a disc (see photos above for an illustration).
-Place the cheese over a plate and a small stack of plates on top.
+Place wrapped the cheese over a plate and weigh it down with a small stack of plates on top.
 Press the cheese for 1 to 2 hours.
 I usually transfer everything to the fridge at this stage.
 If you don’t have enough space in your refrigerator, you can press the cheese on the counter and then transfer the cheese to the fridge when you are done.
 I like to refrigerate the cheese before cooking with it because it allows the cheese to firm up and decreases the likelihood of it disintegrating while I cook with it.